datacarpentry/python-ecology-lesson/episodes/06-visualization-ggplot-python.md

+---
+title: Plotting with ggplot
+teaching: 40
+exercises: 50
+questions:
+  - " How can I visualize my data using Python?"
+  - " What are the functions to build plots using ggplot?"
+objectives:
+    - Create a ggplot object
+    - Set universal plot settings
+    - Modify an existing ggplot object
+    - Change the aesthetics of a plot such as colour
+    - Edit the axis labels
+    - Build complex plots using a step-by-step approach
+    - Create scatter plots, box plots, and time series plots
+    - Use the facet_wrap and facet_grid commands to create a collection of plots splitting the data by a factor variable
+    - Create customized plot styles to meet their needs
+---

 # Table of Contents
  <p><div class="lev1"><a href="#Learning-Objectives"><span class="toc-item-num">1&nbsp;&nbsp;</span>Learning Objectives</a></div><div class="lev2"><a href="#Disclaimer"><span class="toc-item-num">1.1&nbsp;&nbsp;</span>Disclaimer</a></div><div class="lev1"><a href="#Plotting-with-ggplot"><span class="toc-item-num">2&nbsp;&nbsp;</span>Plotting with ggplot</a></div><div class="lev1"><a href="#Building-your-plots-iteratively"><span class="toc-item-num">3&nbsp;&nbsp;</span>Building your plots iteratively</a></div><div class="lev1"><a href="#Boxplot"><span class="toc-item-num">4&nbsp;&nbsp;</span>Boxplot</a></div><div class="lev2"><a href="#Challenges"><span class="toc-item-num">4.1&nbsp;&nbsp;</span>Challenges</a></div><div class="lev1"><a href="#Plotting-time-series-data"><span class="toc-item-num">5&nbsp;&nbsp;</span>Plotting time series data</a></div><div class="lev1"><a href="#Faceting"><span class="toc-item-num">6&nbsp;&nbsp;</span>Faceting</a></div><div class="lev1"><a href="#Challenge"><span class="toc-item-num">7&nbsp;&nbsp;</span>Challenge</a></div><div class="lev1"><a href="#Customization"><span class="toc-item-num">8&nbsp;&nbsp;</span>Customization</a></div>

-# Learning Objectives #
-By the end of this lesson the learner will:

-* Create a ggplot object
-* Set universal plot settings
-* Modify an existing ggplot object
-* Change the aesthetics of a plot such as colour
-* Edit the axis labels
-* Build complex plots using a step-by-step approach
-* Create scatter plots, box plots, and time series plots
-* Use the facet_wrap and facet_grid commands to create a collection of plots splitting the data by a factor variable
-* Create customized plot styles to meet their needs

 ## Disclaimer ##
  Python has powerful built-in plotting capabilities such as `matplotlib`, but for this exercise, we will be using the [`ggplot`](http://ggplot.yhathq.com/) package, which facilitates the creation of highly-informative plots of structured data based on the R implementation of [`ggplot2`](http://ggplot2.org/) and [The Grammar of Graphics](http://link.springer.com/book/10.1007%2F0-387-28695-0) by Leland Wilkinson.